SnehaVM/CMPE273/README.md

-<B>Labs, assignments and projects for CMPE273 - Enterprise Distributed Systems</B>

 1) A pizza ordering system using AWS Lambda for handling business logic, API Gateway for REST interface, and DynamoDB for data persistence.

 Requirements

 I. Pizza Menu CRUD APIs

-You need to implement these REST endpoints to manage menu for any pizza store.
+REST endpoints to manage menu for any pizza store.

 POST /menu
 Request